HediAbed/vagrant-kubernetes-cluster/Readme.md

     vagrant ssh kmaster

 # Resources
-This is the link of the tutorial that I followed: [Tutorial](https://www.exxactcorp.com/blog/HPC/building-a-kubernetes-cluster-using-vagrant)
+This is the link of the original tutorial: [Tutorial](https://www.exxactcorp.com/blog/HPC/building-a-kubernetes-cluster-using-vagrant)